anmonteiro/plomber/README.md

 ## Installation

-- Requires currently unreleased Om
+- Requires at least Om 1.0.0-alpha40

+Not deployed.
+Let me know if you want to use it.

 ## Guide